open-rmf/crossflow/handbook/src/run_a_series.md

 # How to Run a Series

-Very often when running a service you may want to feed its output directly into another service in order to emulate a more complex service.
+Very often when running a service you may want to feed its output directly into another service in order to emulate a more complex service or a multi-stage action.
 For one-off requests you can chain services together by building a [`Series`][Series].

 > [!TIP]
 > If you need to assemble services into a more complex structure than a linear